GitC3t/area_calculator/README.md

 # area_calculator
-A simple area calculator for four differentt shapes :)
+A simple area calculator for four different shapes :)
 Just download and run in your terminal, or VS code to edit it ;D